Denver’s 14 Best Sushi Restaurants

 Most people think of ramen when we mention Tokio.
-And yes, the hot bowls are absolutely worth noting.
-But we think the sushi here might outshine the noodles - especially when it's this hot out.
-All the pieces come in big cuts, so don't freak out when you see the prices - it's all worth it.
-Saunter up to the bar and let the guys in the back do all the work for you.
-We've never been led astray when ordering the chef's choice option from the menu.
+And yes, the bowls are absolutely worth noting.
+But we think the sushi here might outshine the noodles - especially when it’s hot out.
+All the pieces come in big cuts, so don’t freak out when you see the prices - it’s all worth it.
+Sit at the bar and let the guys in the back do all the work for you.
+We’ve never been disappointed when ordering the chef’s choice option from the menu.

-With multiple locations around the city, all smack dab in the middle of great neighborhoods, Hapa is basically Chipotle in sushi form - very easy, and very useful, if not the greatest thing you'll ever eat.
-Hapa is good, affordable food and there's usually one nearby when the mood strikes.
-You'll find a nice mix of healthier stuff, raw protein, and fatty/creamy/fried gluttony, and they've done a nice job calling their food with entertaining and risque names... pretty amazing roll playing, so to speak.
+With multiple locations around the city, all right in the middle of great neighborhoods, Hapa is basically Chipotle in sushi form - very easy, and very useful, if not the greatest thing you’ll ever eat.
+Hapa serves good, affordable food and there’s usually one nearby when the mood strikes.
+You’ll find a nice mix of healthier stuff, raw protein, and the creamy and fried stuff and most of the menu has entertaining names.

-Starch up the collar of your best button-up/step into your tallest heels, and finally fulfill that dream of ordering a $700 bottle of Saki.
-This is the see and be seen place in Denver right now.
-They also have really good fish.
-As part of the Nobu franchise, it's a given that you'll get a great meal here.
+Starch up the collar of your best button-up or step into your tallest heels, and finally fulfill that dream of ordering a $700 bottle of sake.
+This is the see and be seen place in Denver, and thankfully they also have really good fish.
+As part of the Nobu family, it’s a given that you’ll get a great meal here.
 Just be prepared to pay a lot for it.

-Another newer spot getting a lot of attention, which we think is valid.
-But - and that's a big but - you have to order right.
-The menu includes a large number of cooked or seared options, which aren't that great when compared to the cold menu.
-Stick with the raw/uncooked stuff and you'll be happy.
+The menu at Sushi Ronin includes a large number of cooked or seared options, which aren’t as great when compared to the cold menu.
+Stick with the raw/uncooked stuff and you’ll be happy.

 This is where you want to go to have a good time in LoDo and eat cheap but high-quality fish.
-The space resembles the lobby of most W hotels, or Kylie Jenner's closet - lot of mirrors, lots of shiny stuff, and a lot of Steve Aoki playing on repeat.
-Their happy hour includes $3.50 saki bombs from 10:30 - midnight, so it's a great place to grab a second wind before moving on to the more debaucherous part of your night.
-Same deal from 3 - 6:30 p.m. if you're looking to get loose a little earlier.
+The space resembles the lobby of most hotels, or celebrity closets - lot of mirrors and shiny decor, and a lot of Steve Aoki playing on repeat.
+Their Happy Hour includes $3.50 sake bombs from 10:30pm until midnight, so it’s a great place to find a second wind before moving on to the more debaucherous part of your night.
+Same deal from 3-6:30pm if you’re looking for something a little earlier.

-Full disclosure: there are better places to eat sushi in the same area, but the Rama is all about the experience.
+There might be better places to eat sushi in the same area, but Sushi-Rama is all about the experience.
 We love the little conveyor belt service that wraps the tables and delivers your food.
-Just sit as close to the front of the belt line as possible, or watch people in front of you ruthlessly snipe the fresh stuff before it gets to you.
+Just sit as close to the front of the belt line as possible, or watch as people in front of you ruthlessly grab the fresh stuff before it gets to you.

-Shiso is basically your run-of-the-mill Denver sushi stop Monday - Saturday: good, but nothing special to write home about.
-Come Sunday though, things get interesting with their all-you-can-eat-$25-per-person-deal.
-We know the all you can eat feature isn't new, or unique to Shiso - but Shiso does it the best in Denver.
-Make sure at least one or two the people in your group can put away a ton of food - you pay extra for whatever you order and don't eat.
+Shiso is your run-of-the-mill sushi stop Monday through Saturday.
+Come Sunday though, things get interesting with their all-you-can-eat deal for $25 per person.
+We know the all-you-can-eat feature isn’t new or unique to Shiso - but Shiso does it the best in Denver.

-Our favorite casual sushi spot in the city.
-Okinawa has a nice blend of common rolls you're used to, and seasonal premium rolls you're not.
-Regardless of your preference, you won't be disappointed by anything here (other than being too full to order more).
+Okinawa is our favorite casual sushi spot in the city.
+With a nice blend of common rolls you’re used to, and seasonal premium rolls you’re not, regardless of your preference, you won’t be disappointed by anything here (other than being too full to order more).